kkyick2/plink_backup_script/README.md

 ---
 Step to use plink backup script:

+0/ unzip the files

-1/ Prepare a txt file for show command and put in cmd folder
+1/ edit cmd_cmd_xxxx.txt or create a new txt file for show commands

-2/ Prepare device inventory and login information in iplist.csv
+2/ edit iplist.csv, input inventory, login information below:

 Username,Password,Hostname,Manangment IP,Port number,Script

 3/ run 00_1st_ssh_login.bat one time, to trust ssh key in putty

-4/ run 01_config_backup.bat, run this bat to start execute cmd on the devices in iplist.csv, a output folder will be created
+4/ run 01_config_backup.bat to execute, a output folder will be generated for results

 ## Remark for plink version
 ---